mwaskom/connexplore/README.md

 To use it, you input two data structures:

-- `matrix`: A square, symettric matrix where each cell is the weight of the connection between the row and column nodes.
+- `matrix`: A square, symmetric matrix where each cell is the weight of the connection between the row and column nodes.
 This should be a Pandas DataFrame object with region names as the index and columns.
 The only constraint on the region names is that they have to start with either `"lh"` or `"rh"` to identify the hemisphere they lie in.

 - `names:` A Pandas DataFrame with the region name corresponding to each vertex in the left and right hemisphere meshes.
 There must be a name for every vertex, but the names can be a superset of `matrix` index and column names (i.e., you can have a dataset that is missing data for some regions).